Symphonic metal: Origins and evolution

 An early prototypical symphonic metal song was "Dies Irae" by American Christian thrash metal group Believer.
 Appearing on their 1990 album Sanity Obscure, it foreshadowed the operatic approach used by the bands Therion (named after the Celtic Frost album To Mega Therion) and Nightwish.
 According to Jeff Wagner in his book Mean Deviation, the song was a creative watershed in metal, and except for Mekong Delta, no other extreme metal band at the time had merged the genre with classical music so seamlessly.
 The band continued with operatic and symphonic elements on their next release, Dimensions (1993), on the multi-song suite "The Trilogy of Knowledge".
 The gothic metal band Saviour Machine, which formed in 1989 and released its first studio album in 1993, has also been referred to as symphonic metal.

 Therion's Lori Lewis and Christofer Johnsson with symphonic orchestra and choir during the live classical show at the Miskolc Opera Festival, Hungary, 2007.

-The band Therion were influential in forming the genre through their use of a live orchestra and classical compositional techniques; gradually these elements became a more important part of Therion's music than their death metal roots, culminating on the 1996 album Theli.
+More bands began combining symphonic and extreme metal elements in the early 1990s.
+Dutch band The Gathering released their demo An Imaginary Symphony in 1990 combining the low-pitched growling vocals of death metal with prominent synthesizer, leading to their first album Always... in 1992 which was one of the first albums combining death growls, synthesizer leads and female soprano singing.
+Finnish band Amorphis released The Karelian Isthmus combining death metal with melodic synthesizer leads.
+Dutch band Orphanage released their demo Morph in 1993 also combining synthesizer leads, death growls and also female soprano singing.
+In 1995, the Norwegian band Theatre of Tragedy released their self-titled debut album Theatre of Tragedy with death growls, synthesizer leads, and female singing.
+This blend would be used more prominently in 1996 with their second album Velvet Darkness They Fear.
+The Swedish band Therion were influential through their use of a live orchestra and classical compositional techniques; gradually these elements became a more important part of Therion's music than their death metal roots, culminating on the 1996 album Theli.
 Another key early influence was Finnish progressive metal band Waltari's album Yeah!
 Yeah!
 Die!
 Die!
 Death Metal Symphony in Deep C. In mid-1996 Rage released Lingua Mortis, the band's first collaboration with the Prague Symphony Orchestra.

-Nightwish, Rhapsody of Fire and Within Temptation all released their first album in 1997.
-Within Temptation's sound was usually defined as gothic metal, being overall simpler than Nightwish's power metal, but both bands shared two frequent symphonic metal elements: powerful female lead vocals from Tarja Turunen and Sharon den Adel respectively, and the heavy use of classically influenced keyboard playing.
+1997 saw the emergence of four bands that helped developed the symphonic metal sound even further; Haggard, Nightwish, Rhapsody of Fire, and Within Temptation, with their debut albums released that year.

-Many new symphonic bands appeared or came to wide attention in the early to mid-2000s, including Rain Fell Within, After Forever, Epica, Delain, Leaves' Eyes, Xandria, and Edenbridge, all featuring female vocals and the characteristic keyboards.
-Power metal, with its relatively upbeat fantasy themes and stylized keyboard sounds, tended to be an important influence on these groups.
+Many more bands of the genre followed in the early to mid-2000s like After Forever, Epica, Delain, Leaves' Eyes, Xandria, and Edenbridge.
+The genre slowly started to form around powerful female lead vocals and the heavy use of classically influenced keyboard playing.
+Some combined these elements with Power metal, with its relatively upbeat fantasy themes and stylized keyboard sounds, while others combined these elements with death metal with heavy riffs and intense double bass sections on drums.